pitchblack408/bind_dns_local_lab/Part2-Bind9-Local-DNS-Installation-Guide-IPv4-IPv6.md

 In addition the ipv6 unique local range fd84:f006:1a18::/64 and or IPv6 local link range (fe80::/10) for reverse mapping are added.

     sudo tee /etc/bind/named.conf.local > /dev/null << EOF
+    //
+    // Do any local configuration here
+    //
     // Primary server for pitchblack408.lab
     zone "pitchblack408.lab" {
         type primary;